- Identify your personal views and the importance of families.

 Family-Centered Practice

-Completing in this Course
+Completing This Course

-For more information on what to expect in this course, the Family Engagement Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Infant & Toddler Family Engagement Course Guide
+For more information on what to expect in this course, the Family Engagement Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Infant & Toddler Family Engagement Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.